 - 1 teaspoon hoisin sauce

 - 1 teaspoon cornstarch

 - 1 teaspoon crushed red pepper flakes

-- In a medium bowl stir together black vinegar, soy sauce, hoisin sauce, sesame oil, sugar, cornstarch and crushed red pepper flakes.
-Stir until the sugar and cornstarch is dissolved.
+- In a medium bowl stir together black vinegar, soy sauce, hoisin sauce, sesame oil, sugar, cornstarch, and crushed red pepper flakes.
+Stir until the sugar and cornstarch are dissolved.

 - Heat oil in a wok over medium-high heat.
 Add the sliced steak and stir-fry for 2-3 minutes or until no longer pink.
 Add the garlic, ginger, and white green onion pieces and stir-fry for 30 seconds.
 At this point, you can add any vegetables you are using and cook to your liking.
 Pour in the sauce and stir to coat with the steak

 - Stir in the peanuts and cook for another 1-2 minutes.
 Transfer to a plate and sprinkle with green parts of the onion.